chrisemunt/mg_web/why_mg_web.md

 - multiplexing of requests for resources, meaning, for example, that a browser can fetch multiple resources (ie HTML, CSS, JavaScript files) simultaneously via a single TCP connection rather than, as previously, having to open multiple TCP connections
 - compression of header frames to reduce the size of transmitted payloads

-So, weíve made sure that *mg_web* includes full support for HTTP/2, meaning a potential performance improvement for those legacy applications.
+So, we‚Äôve made sure that *mg_web* includes full support for HTTP/2, meaning a potential performance improvement for those legacy applications.

 For good measure, *mg_web* also includes support for WebSockets.
-WebSockets allow you to break free of the simple request/response nature of HTTP: HTTP prevents a server sending information to a browser unless the browser first sends a request to the server.††With WebSockets, your back-end Cach&eacute; or IRIS logic can deliver information to the browser whenever and as soon as it becomes available.††*mg_web* also supports WebSockets, but just as for REST APIs, *mg_web* minimises the overheads: you get the thinnest network ìpipeî possible for moving data as WebSocket messages to and from your Cach&eacute; or IRIS database.
+WebSockets allow you to break free of the simple request/response nature of HTTP: HTTP prevents a server sending information to a browser unless the browser first sends a request to the server.¬†¬†With WebSockets, your back-end Cach&eacute; or IRIS logic can deliver information to the browser whenever and as soon as it becomes available.¬†¬†*mg_web* also supports WebSockets, but just as for REST APIs, *mg_web* minimises the overheads: you get the thinnest network ‚Äúpipe‚Äù possible for moving data as WebSocket messages to and from your Cach&eacute; or IRIS database.

 ## A Tried and Tested Architecture

-Thereís one thing we didnít need to change: at the core of *mg_web*ís design is a queue and dispatch architecture.††Itís a tried and tested architecture that has been used successfully since the mid-1990s in not only *WebLink* but also *CSP*, allowing demand to be perfectly balanced with the resources available in your Cach&eacute; or IRIS system.††So if youíre familiar with the way *WebLink* works, youíll be at home with *mg_web* too!
+There‚Äôs one thing we didn‚Äôt need to change: at the core of *mg_web*‚Äôs design is a queue and dispatch architecture.¬†¬†It‚Äôs a tried and tested architecture that has been used successfully since the mid-1990s in not only *WebLink* but also *CSP*, allowing demand to be perfectly balanced with the resources available in your Cach&eacute; or IRIS system.¬†¬†So if you‚Äôre familiar with the way *WebLink* works, you‚Äôll be at home with *mg_web* too!

-## Will you Lose Anything by Switching from *WebLink* to *mg_web*?††
+## Will you Lose Anything by Switching from *WebLink* to *mg_web*?¬†¬†

 The answer is no:

-- *mg_web* can be configured to fully emulate the behaviour of *WebLink*.††This means your existing *WebLink* and *WLD* applications and any *WebLink*-based REST APIs can be used without modification, *right out of the box*.
+- *mg_web* can be configured to fully emulate the behaviour of *WebLink*.¬†¬†This means your existing *WebLink* and *WLD* applications and any *WebLink*-based REST APIs can be used without modification, *right out of the box*.

-- *mg_web* will still allow you to design the most efficient and resilient Web architecture for your particular needs.† For example, a†single Web Server can be integrated with as many Cach&eacute; and/or IRIS servers as you need, each connecting to potentially different namespaces.††Alternatively (or in addition), multiple Web Servers can be integrated with the same or different Cach&eacute; and/or IRIS servers to create a redundant mesh of connections.
+- *mg_web* will still allow you to design the most efficient and resilient Web architecture for your particular needs.¬† For example, a¬†single Web Server can be integrated with as many Cach&eacute; and/or IRIS servers as you need, each connecting to potentially different namespaces.¬†¬†Alternatively (or in addition), multiple Web Servers can be integrated with the same or different Cach&eacute; and/or IRIS servers to create a redundant mesh of connections.

-- In terms of support, itís important to understand that *mg_web* is a free Open Source (Apache 2 licensed) product.††So you have the confidence and long-term security of knowing that you have full access to its source code, both for the gateway itself (which runs on the Web Server), and the ObjectScript†interface code which runs on your Cach&eacute; or IRIS server(s).†††The latter pure ObjectScript code uses nothing but the standard APIs provided by InterSystems for its network interfacing, and therefore works with any version of Cach&eacute; (including Ensemble) and IRIS.††However, you should also know that M/Gateway Developments Ltd can provide you with the high-quality support you may need for your *mg_web* installation: please contact us for further information.
+- In terms of support, it‚Äôs important to understand that *mg_web* is a free Open Source (Apache 2 licensed) product.¬†¬†So you have the confidence and long-term security of knowing that you have full access to its source code, both for the gateway itself (which runs on the Web Server), and the ObjectScript¬†interface code which runs on your Cach&eacute; or IRIS server(s).¬†¬†¬†The latter pure ObjectScript code uses nothing but the standard APIs provided by InterSystems for its network interfacing, and therefore works with any version of Cach&eacute; (including Ensemble) and IRIS.¬†¬†However, you should also know that MGateway Ltd can provide you with the high-quality support you may need for your *mg_web* installation: please contact us for further information.